 Section 16(a) of the Exchange Act requires our officers and directors and persons who beneficially own more than 10% of our outstanding common stock (collectively, "Reporting Persons") to file reports of beneficial ownership and changes in beneficial ownership with the SEC.
 Reporting Persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on our review of copies of such filings we believe that all such persons complied on a timely basis with all Section 16(a) filing requirements during the fiscal year ended December 31, 2016, except that Drs.
-Kanes, Paul and Robichaud, Messrs.
-Anderson and Jonas, and Mses.
-Cook and Iguchi each did not timely file a Form 4 with respect to one transaction due to an administrative error.
-Additionally, during the fiscal year ended December 31, 2015, Dr. Paul did not timely file a Form 4 with respect to one transaction.
+Based solely on our review of copies of such filings we believe that all such persons complied on a timely basis with all Section 16(a) filing requirements during the fiscal year ended December 31, 2017, except that Mr. Cloonan did not timely file a Form 4 with respect to one transaction due to a delay in obtaining EDGAR codes.